-Betting on good luck and 4-leaf clovers: Connection between impulsivity, superstitionsJune 29th, 2011 in Psychology & Psychiatry
+Betting on good luck and 4-leaf clovers: Connection between impulsivity, superstitionsJune 29, 2011 in Medicine & Health / Psychology & Psychiatry

 Research led by the University of Cambridge has found a link between impulsivity and flawed reasoning (such as believing in superstitious rituals and luck) in problem gamblers.